Suryansh-Varma/bouncing-ball-with-evolving-polygon/README.md

 ## How to Use

 1. Simply open `bouncingball.html` in any modern web browser
+2. Click start button to start the game.
-2. Watch the ball bounce and the polygon grow!
+3. Watch the ball bounce and the polygon grow!
+4. You can also stop at current
-3. When the ball escapes (it will eventually), you'll see a funny message
+4. When the ball escapes (it will eventually), you'll see a funny message
-4. Click "Restart Simulation" to start over
+5. Click "Restart Simulation" to start over

 ## Technical Details